-Non-Synchronized Reserve credits are awarded to resources in both the Day-ahead and Real-time Markets that are assigned to provide Non-Synchronized Reserves by PJM.
+Non-Synchronized Reserve credits are awarded to resources in both the Day-ahead and Realtime Markets that are assigned to provide Non-Synchronized Reserves by PJM.

 Each PJM Market Participant that is a Load Serving Entity (LSE) or a non-synchronized buyer that is not part of an agreement to share reserves with external entities subject to the requirements in NERC Reliability Standard BAL-002 incurs a Non-Synchronized Reserve Obligation based on their Load Ratio Share and applicable location's requirement during that hour.
 During hours when the Non-Synchronized Reserve Market Clearing Price (NSRMCP) is the same throughout the entire RTO Reserve zone, an LSE's Non-Synchronized Reserve Obligation is equal to its Load Ratio Share of the RTO Reserve zone times the amount of Non-Synchronized Reserve assigned for all Real-time Settlement Intervals for the RTO Reserve zone.
-During hours when the NSRMCP is different between the RTO Reserve zone and the Reserve sub-zone, an LSE's Non-Synchronized Reserve Obligation will be calculated based on their load in active sub-zone and/or the portion of the RTO Reserve zone outside of the active sub-zone (the "non sub-zone").
-The LSE's active sub-zone Non-Synchronized Reserve Obligation is equal to its Load Ratio Share within that active sub-zone times the amount of Non-Synchronized Reserve assigned in that active sub-zone.
+During hours when the NSRMCP is different between the RTO Reserve zone and the Reserve sub-zone, an LSE's Non-Synchronized Reserve doligation will be calculated based on their load in active sub-zone and/or the portion of the RTO Reserve zone outside of the active sub-zone (the "non sub-zone").
+The LSE's active sub-zone times the amount of Non-Synchronized Reserve assigned in that active sub-zone times the amount of Non-Synchronized Reserve assigned in that active sub-zone.
 The LSE's Synchronized Reserve